dobsondev/xmas-xchange/README.md

 **Required Services:**
 - **Twilio:** SMS service (~$0.10 per message sent)
 - **AWS S3:** File storage (~$0.01/month for small files)
+- **AWS IAM:** OIDC authentication for GitHub Actions (no cost)

 **Setup Time:** ~30 minutes first time, ~5 minutes annually

 You will need the following accounts in order to get this project to work:

 1. Twilio account with a number capable of sending SMS
-2. Amazon Web Services account with S3 storage and IAM user setup to interact with S3
+2. Amazon Web Services account with S3 storage and IAM configured for GitHub Actions OIDC

 ## 📋 Annual Checklist